 HR&S’ mission is user driven social good and we work in close partnership with local stakeholders in Sub-Sahara African countries.
 Whatever advice we take on, it is always guided by our partners.
-We are causious with imposing ideas that dose not rhime well with the context and the people we are partnering with.
+We are cautious with imposing ideas that dose not rime well with the context and the people we are partnering with.
 At the same time, we facilitate international sharing of clean knowledge and scientific facts.

 Our team of Expert Advisers also act as ambassadors for HR&S and shares about HR&S and about our activites in their network.

 Team of Expert Advisers

 Mr. Anders KINDING, Sweden.

 Leg.
 Dr., Assoc.
 Prof. Anna ÅGREN, Sweden.

 B.Sc.
 Charles BALOGU, Nigeria.

 Evaluation planning and quantitative statistics.

 Global Business Development